 Read more about the side effects of corticosteroids.

-Other treatments that may be recommended for lichen planus of the skin are described below.
+Other treatments recommended for lichen planus of the skin are outlined below.

-- antihistamines – this type of medication is often used to treat symptoms of allergies, such as itchy skin.
-If you have lichen planus of the skin that is causing itchiness, antihistamines may be prescribed to help reduce this.
+- Antihistamines – these are often used to treat symptoms of allergies, such as itchy skin.
+If you have lichen planus of the skin that's causing itchiness, antihistamines may be prescribed to help reduce this.

-- light treatment – there are two types of light treatment: ultraviolet B (UVB) and psoralen plus ultraviolet A (PUVA).
-UVB is the most commonly used light treatment, but PUVA may be recommended in severe or widespread cases of lichen planus that do not respond to other types of treatment.
-PUVA can cause side effects that your skin specialist (dermatologist) can discuss with you.
+- Light treatment – there are two types of light treatment: ultraviolet B (UVB) and psoralen plus ultraviolet A (PUVA).
+UVB is the most commonly used light treatment, but PUVA may be recommended in severe or widespread cases of lichen planus that don't respond to other types of treatment.

-- acitretin – this medication is only prescribed by a specialist and is used to treat severe cases of lichen planus.
+- Acitretin – this medication is only prescribed by a specialist and is used to treat severe cases of lichen planus.
 The tablets have some associated side effects and may not mix well with other medicines.
-Your GP can advise you about this.
+Your specialist can offer advice.

 Lichen planus of the mouth (oral lichen planus)

-Mild cases of lichen planus of the mouth will not need any treatment.
-However, in more severe cases, treatment includes:
+Mild cases of oral lichen planus won't need any treatment.
+In more severe cases, treatment includes:

-- a mouthwash that contains an anaesthetic to temporarily numb the mouth and make eating easier
+- a mouthwash that contains an anaesthetic to temporarily numb the mouth, which makes eating easier

 - corticosteroid sprays, mouthwashes, pastes and dissolvable lozenges